Advanced Therapies for Neurological Disorders

 Multidisciplinary Teams

-Expert teams, including neurologists, physical therapists, occupational therapists, speech therapists, and psychologists, collaborate to create personalized and integrated treatment plans.
+Working together, expert teams of neurologists, physical therapists, occupational therapists, speech therapists, and psychologists develop individualized and combined treatment plans.

 Assessment and Goal Setting